HagenGress/HagenGress.github.io/_projects/bacteria/index.md

 {% include image-gallery.html
    images="
-     Bacteria_1.jpg::Derived an analytical model for the fluctuations in ion concentration across the bacterial membrane.,Bacteria_5.jpg::Fabricated microfluidic devices using PDMS casting, thin-film deposition, and plasma bonding.,Bacteria_2.jpg::Measured the electrical resistance fluctuations across microchannels filled with bacteria.,Bacteria_4.jpg::Compared fluctuation measurements of healthy bacteria and bacteria exposed to antibiotics." width="550"
+     Bacteria_1.jpg::Derived an analytical model for the fluctuations in ion concentration across the bacterial membrane., Bacteria_2.jpg::Fabricated microfluidic devices using PDMS casting, thin-film deposition, and plasma bonding., Bacteria_3.jpg::Measured the electrical resistance fluctuations across microchannels filled with bacteria., Bacteria_4.jpg::Compared fluctuation measurements of healthy bacteria and bacteria exposed to antibiotics." width="550"
 %}